lex4736/snazzyreadme/README.md

 ## 🍀 Description of Project
-  #### An application that will autopopulate a snazzy readme file based on user input
+  #### An npm inquirer powered application that will autopopulate a snazzy readme file based on user input

   ----
 ## 🍀 Table of Contents